Maryland Film Festival

-The Maryland Film Festival is an annual five-day international film festival taking place each May in Baltimore, Maryland.
+The Maryland Film Festival is an annual five-day international film festival taking place each March in Baltimore, Maryland.
 The festival was launched in 1999, and presents international film and video work of all lengths and genres.
 The festival is known for its close relationship with John Waters, who is on the festival's board of directors and selects a favorite film to host within each year of the festival.

-Each U.S. feature screened within the festival is hosted by one or more of its filmmakers.
+Each American feature screened within the festival is hosted by one or more of its filmmakers.
 The many internationally known filmmakers who have presented their work within Maryland Film Festival include Barry Levinson, David Simon, Kathryn Bigelow, Melvin Van Peebles, Lena Dunham, Lisandro Alonso, Bobcat Goldthwait, Amy Seimetz, David Lowery, Joe Swanberg, Greta Gerwig, Barry Jenkins, Todd Solondz, Anna Biller, and Jonathan Demme.

 In addition to forty or more new features and fifty or more new short films, each Maryland Film Festival includes one favorite film selected and hosted by legendary filmmaker and MFF board member John Waters.
 The films presented by John Waters within Maryland Film Festival have ranged from Joseph Losey's Boom! to Gaspar Noé's I Stand Alone.

 Major names in contemporary music have presented favorite films within the festival, including Beach House, Dan Deacon, Branford Marsalis, Marin Alsop, Ian MacKaye, Will Oldham, Jonathan Richman, Bill Callahan, and members of Animal Collective.
+Each festival also includes a silent film with a live score by Alloy Orchestra.
 Additionally, personalities ranging from Harry Belafonte to Cal Ripken Jr. have appeared at the festival alongside documentaries about their lives and work.

-Each festival also includes a silent film with a live score by Alloy Orchestra.

 The festival also programs film events in and around Baltimore year-round, including the film component of Baltimore's annual summer Artscape festival and many events for its membership support group Friends of the Festival.